Blanket and Pillow Safety for Kids: The Do’s and Don’ts

 Washing Guidelines

-For pillows, verify they’re washable—some may require spot cleaning instead.
-Dry them thoroughly on a low heat setting to prevent mold and mildew, and include dryer balls to maintain fluffiness.
+Dry everything thoroughly on a low heat setting to prevent mold and mildew.
+Adding dryer balls helps maintain fluffiness.

 Storing Techniques